pkishino/auto-close-issues/README.md

 ## How it works

-This GitHub action will fetch all the files inside of `.github/ISSUE_TEMPLATE`, parse the titles and compare those titles with the content of the opened/edited issue, if they don't match, it will:
+This GitHub action will fetch all the files inside of `.github/ISSUE_TEMPLATE` then it will:
+1. Parse the titles and compare those titles with the content of the opened/edited issue (to aovid people removing parts)
+2. Parse the code blocks of check against template code blocks (to check that people have input data)
+3. Check that tick boxes have been marked properly

+ if they don't match, it will:

 1. Add a label to the issue (configurable with the input property `closed-issues-label`);
    > This step won't run if no label is provided.